Genealogy Services

 For probate and legal matters: court-ready research and court-ready documentation.

-For families and authors: source-based findings in a clear report with practical next steps.
+For families and authors: evidence-based findings in a clear report with practical next steps.

 Our Team

-Part-time genealogist supporting DoD projects.
-Background in business, finance, and project support.
+Part-time genealogist supporting DoD cases, with a background in business, finance, and project support.

 Professional genealogy rests squarely on sound method: research, analysis, and written findings guided by clear standards.